kinktrails/kinktrails/cards/levels/level-2.md

 ### 🌄 The Summit

-- Sunrise photo together
+- Take a sunrise photo together — bonus points for silly or sweet poses!
-- Final dare roll - One person becomes the **fruit buffet**, served with chocolate and berries
+- Final dare roll - One person becomes the **fruit buffet**, served with chocolate and berries.
+No hands when eating!

+**Note:** This is a fully consensual, playful moment — boundaries and limits apply.
+Feel free to negotiate or skip any part.

 **Upgrade available** →